Particular/docs.particular.net/nservicebus/logging/index_custom_core_[7,).partial.md

-For custom logging it is recommended to use [Microsoft.Extensions.Logging](extensions-logging.md) and use a supported provider.
+For custom logging it is recommended to use the [Microsoft.Extensions.Logging](extensions-logging.md) package with a supported provider.